ta4j/ta4j-wiki/Forecast-Indicators.md

         ForecastIndicators.ewmaVolatilityMedianClosePriceForecast(close, stateConfig, forecastConfig);
 ```

-Reducers return `NaN` when the source distribution is undefined or when the requested quantile is missing.
-That makes reduced forecasts safe to compose with normal ta4j rules and indicators.
+Projection indicators return `NaN` when the source distribution is unstable or when the requested quantile is missing.
+That makes projected forecasts safe to compose with normal ta4j rules and indicators, including `UnaryOperationIndicator` and `BinaryOperationIndicator`.

 ## Manual Pipeline